junkai2998/root_tools/README.md

 the functions are implemented as wrapper around ROOT (version 6.24, 6.26 expected to be similar), either in python (to be used with PyROOT) or in ROOT macros.

+the implementations are in: ToolsCollection.h (.py) the 'tutorial' (actually I tested the functions in the file) are in: ToolsCollection_TestBench.h (.ipynb)
+note: currently i was writting in python and translate it into cpp file. if any problem arise in cpp, always check with the py file first.

 # 1. to use with PyROOT,run for example:
 ```
 from root_tools.ToolsCollection import fft